-Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water Relevant 157400036 Lower In 2019, water discharges to fresh surface water was 24% lower than in 2018.
-This result is explained by the 27% decrease of hydropower generation due to the worse hydrological conditions in Iberia in 2019.
+Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water Relevant 202 842 749 Higher In 2020, fresh surface water (including hydro technology) represents 99,7% of total water discharges.
+In this year, it increased 29%, compared to 2019.
+This result is explained by the 33% increase of hydropower generation due to the better hydrological conditions in Iberia in 2020.
 Due to the high hydro power contribution in the EDP Group's water performance (99.99% of the total fresh surface water discharges), water discharges to this source will tend to decrease or increase depending on if it is a dry or wet year, respectively.
-However, future water discharges are expected to decrease with growth of wind and solar capacity in generation portfolio, as per EDP's Strategic Update 2019-2022 and long-term strategy.
+However, future water discharges are expected to decrease with growth of wind and solar capacity in generation portfolio, as per EDP's Strategic Update 2021- 2025 and long-term strategy.
 We use the following thresholds to monitor trends: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".
-Brackish surface water/seawater Relevant 974516 Lower Discharges to brackish surface water and seawater are mainly of cooling water used in the refrigeration circuits of some thermal power plants.
+Brackish surface water/seawater Relevant 587 484 Lower Discharges to brackish surface water and seawater are mainly of cooling water used in the refrigeration circuits of some thermal power plants.
+Even thought this represents <1% of total water discharges, it is still considered relevant.
 Two gas power plants in Portugal discharge to brackish surface water (1% of total brackish and seawater discharges) and three coal power plants in Portugal, Spain and Brazil discharge to seawater (99% of total brackish and seawater withdrawal).
-There was a 38% discharge decrease aligned with the 35% decrease of electricity generation from these coal power plants due to the inversion in order of merit from coal to gas power plants, and the implementation of water reuse and recycling measures in some of Pecém industrial processes.
-Future dependency is expected to be reduced with the gradual decrease of coal capacity until 2030, as per EDP's Strategic Update 2019-2022 and long- term strategy.
-We use the following thresholds to monitor trends: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".
-Groundwater Not relevant <not applicable=""></not> <not Applicable></not EDP does not make discharges to groundwater.
+There was a 50% discharge decrease from 2019, aligned with 50% reduction in the number of operating hours at Pecém Power Plant and the 54% lower electricity generation of Sines Plant.
+Future dependency is expected to be reduced with the decrease of coal capacity until 2025, as per EDP's Strategic Update 2021- 2025.
+We use the following thresholds to monitor trends: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much Groundwater Not relevant higher"/"much lower".
+Not applicable.
+EDP does not make discharges to groundwater.
 It is not expected to make these discharges in the future.
-Third-party destinations Relevant 2 About the same These effluents sum up all domestic wastewater produced in all activities within the reporting boundary and sent to municipal treatment.
-The slight decrease between 2018 and 2019 basically reflects the lower human consumption and general uses.
+Third-party destinations Relevant 4 Much higher Third party destinations' effluents are considered relevant because they include 100% domestic wastewater produced in all activities within the reporting boundary and sent to municipal treatment.

+2020 basically reflects the higher human consumption and general uses.
 It is expected that third-party destinations will remain constant over the years.
-We use the following thresholds to monitor trends: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/much lower".
+We use the following thresholds to monitor trends: +/- 15%: "about the same"; +/- 16-50%: "higher"/"lower"; +/- 51%: "much higher"/"much lower".